 - A class or interface may refine any formal or default method it inherits, unless it inherits a non-formal non-default method that refines the method. - A concrete class must refine every formal method it inherits, unless it inherits a non-formal method that refines the method.
 A method of a subtype refines a method of a supertype if the method of the supertype is shared and the two methods have the same name.
 The first method is called the refining method, and the second method is called the refined method.

-Then, given the refined realization of the method it refines, as defined in §3.7.6 Realizations, and, after substituting the type parameters of the refining method in the schema of the refining method, the refining method must:
+Then, given the refined realization of the method it refines, as defined in §3.7.7 Realizations, and, after substituting the type parameters of the refining method for the type parameters of the refining method in the schema of the refining method, the refining method must: